asamuzaK/withExEditor/README.md

 * Enables only when the content is editable.

+### Enable During Private Browsing

+* Enable when you want to automatically synchronize edited content.
+* Note that this option will not be enabled when private browsing.
+Also note that if you leave your browser running for a long time or register many URLs, it may affect the performance of the PC.

 ### Reload withExEditor

 * Try when withExEditor stops working, for example when updating Node.js or updating withExEditorHost.